lucasgeron/rails-import-by-csv/README.md

 Rails Import by CSV is a simple application to import/export CSV file to a database.

-Esta aplicação pretende mostrar como realizar uma importação através de ActiveJobs e Turbo Stream utilizando Ruby on Rails.
+This application intents to show how to perform a importation trhough  using Ruby on Rails.

 ## Installation
   - Clone this repository